Michelle Williams (singer)

-Life and career

-1979–1999: Early life
+Early life

 Tenitra Michelle Williams was born in Rockford, Illinois, on July 23, 1979, to Anita Williams (née Washington) and Dennis Williams III (1952–2020).
-She has three siblings: elder brother Erron, who is also a musician, elder sister Cameron, and younger sister Danielle.
+She has three siblings: elder brother Erron, who is a musician, elder sister Cameron, and younger sister Danielle.
 Williams made her musical debut at the age of seven, performing a rendition of the hymn "Blessed Assurance" at the St. Paul Church of God in Christ.
 She later sang in the gospel groups United Harmony and Chosen Expression.